lytical/lyt-spa/README.md

 ## getting started
 1) fork the repository at <https://github.com/lytical/lyt-spa.git>.
-2) clone your repository.
+2) clone your repository and open a terminal/command window to the root folder.
-3) in the root folder, execute `npm install` to install packages. you may ignore the 'peer dependencies' warning messages.
+3) execute `npm install` to install and build the projects.
-4) build the projects in your ide of choice, or in the root folder execute `npm run-script build`.
-5) launch your host of choice: in the root folder, either execute `npm run-script start-node`[^1] or `npm run-script start-core`.
+4) execute `npm start` to launch the .net core host. the *core* host is the default host after installation, but can be changed with some minor modiciations.
-6) lauch your browser and navigate to the host site http://localhost:5000/.
+5) lauch your browser and navigate to the host site http://localhost:5000/.

 [^1]: the client is coded by default for signalr websockets. running the *nodejs* host, requires client code changes. [read more...](/cli#configure-for-sockjs-node-server)